 In the last post, you identified your child’s learning style and one or two dominant intelligences.
-In combination with your family’s philosophy of education (part 1), the intelligences and learning style (part 2) needs to be kept in mind as well when you select an educational style for home learning.
+Let’s move on to finding an educational style.

-When homeschooling a child with special needs, this research can be daunting from the get-go.
-What I would like you to keep in mind is that each of these styles can be adapted and modified to meet your child’s needs.
-However, you may find that one style is better suited for your family/child.
-Further, some of the philosophies lend themselves to adaptations/modifications more than others.
+When homeschooling a neurodivergent or disabled child, this research can be daunting from the get-go.
+Each of these styles can be adapted and modified to meet your child’s needs.
+You will find, however, that one style is better suited for your family/child.
+Some of the philosophies better lend themselves to adaptations/modifications than others.

-This post is meant to give you little snippets of the main educational philosophies so that you can eliminate the ones that do not resonate with your family’s beliefs about education (and that do not match your child’s learning style/intelligence), and perhaps do more research into 2 or 3 that call to you most.
+This post is meant to give you little snippets of the main educational philosophies so that you can eliminate the ones that do not resonate with your family’s beliefs about education (and that do not match your child’s learning style/intelligence).
+Do more research into two or three that call to you most.
 This is by no means an exhaustive list of all of the educational philosophies.
-These are just the most common ones used by homeschoolers.

-School at home: As the name implies, you could choose to run things as in the classroom, only at home.
+School at home: As the name implies, you could choose to run things as in the classroom, at home.
 Parents who select this style often get access to the textbooks used in their region and basically follow what the neighborhood kids are getting at school.
-This method relies heavily on worksheets and tests for materials and does bring a sense of comfort to parents that they are doing schooling right.
+This method relies heavily on worksheets and tests for materials and does bring a sense of comfort and direction to parents whose children are accustomed to a school setting.

-Unschooling: This approach is on the opposite side of the spectrum as it chooses not to use a set curriculum, textbooks, workbooks and testing as learning materials.
-Instead, parents of unschoolers choose a more laid-back and spontaneous approach to schooling.
-The child informally creates his own curriculum by learning from life experiences.
-Don’t be quick to judge it as being loosey-goosey because there has been much success exhibited in children having grown up unschooled.
+Unschooling: This approach is somewhat on the opposite side of the spectrum as it chooses not to use a set curriculum, textbooks, workbooks and testing as learning materials.
+Instead, parents of unschoolers choose a more child-led approach to learning.
+The child informally creates their own curriculum based on interests from life experiences.

 Inquiry-based/problem-based/project-based learning: This method is often child-led, but facilitated by the parent/adult.
-The child shows an interest in a problem (within any subject), raises questions, and conducts the research to answer those questions.
-The learning occurs throughout as the child makes decisions in the process (ie: where will he find the information), interacts with others (ie: in the community, online, with family members), as well as when the child makes a judgement about the results.
+The child shows an interest in a problem (within any subject), raises questions and conducts the research to answer those questions.
+The learner makes decisions in the process (ie: where will they find the information), interacts with others (i.e.; in the community, online, with family members), as well as when the child makes a judgement about the results.

-There is a sense of satisfaction that emanates as the child’s questions are answered, and he may now have additional inquires raised from the results.
-The parent guides this process by offering books, tools, resources, (ie: science materials, art materials, musical instruments, etc.)
+There is a sense of satisfaction that emanates as the child’s questions are answered, and they may now have additional inquires raised from the results.
+The parents guide this process by offering books, tools, resources, (i.e.; science materials, art materials, musical instruments, etc.)

 The beauty of this method is that humanitarian or social justice issues can be the instigating question, and the result could be something as beautiful as the child deciding to take action within his community.

-Reggio Emilia: This is an early childhood and primary-grade approach is another self-directed approach where children are invited to an activity based on the beauty of the presentation of materials.
-Developed in Reggio Emilia, Italy, by a philosopher along with parents, this method primarily builds on respect, responsibility and relationships.
+Reggio Emilia: This early childhood and primary-grade approach is another self-directed approach where children are invited to an activity based on the beauty of the presentation of materials.
+Developed in Reggio Emilia, Italy, by a philosopher along with parents, this method primarily builds on respect, responsibility, and relationships.

 Waldorf: Developed by Rudolf Steiner, this method of education is a holistic approach.
-It falls under the umbrella of what Steiner coined as “Anthroposophy “– the belief that the human being has a body, a soul and a spirit.
-Each of these are nurtured in the child in Waldorf education through great focus on form drawing, handwork, music, poetry, botany, and movement in addition to the academic subjects.
-Each year introduces a new literary genre as a means to learning the academics – beginning with fairy tales and fables in the earlier grades and working through myths, legends and stories of medieval times in the older grades.
+It falls under the umbrella of what Steiner coined as “Anthroposophy “– the belief that the human being has a body, a soul, and a spirit.
+Each of these is nurtured in the child in Waldorf education through much focus on form drawing, handwork, music, poetry, botany, and movement in addition to the academic subjects.
+Each year introduces a new literary genre as a means to learning the academics, beginning with fairy tales and fables in the earlier grades and working through myths, legends and stories of medieval times in the older grades.

 Eclectic: I have a feeling that there is something in each of the styles above that draws you in.
 If so, then you might be thinking that you’d like to pick and choose a little of everything.
-That’s called eclectic homeschooling – and you’re perfectly permitted to do so!
+That’s considered eclectic homeschooling.

 Which educational philosophy to choose?

-While you may find that choosing a little of everything is enticing to you, and while going eclectic is doable, if you’re just starting off with homeschooling, I recommend you select one approach that most meshes with your family’s educational philosophy as well as your child’s learning style.
-Why?
-It will prevent you from feeling overwhelmed.
-If you pick a little of everything, you’re probably going to be spending hours researching each one and getting lost in images and downloads from each method and you’ll end up doing nothing.
+While you may find that choosing a little of everything is enticing to you, and while going eclectic is doable, if you’re just starting off with homeschooling, I recommend selecting one approach that most meshes with your family’s educational philosophy as well as your child’s learning style to prevent you from feeling overwhelmed.

 To narrow it down, ask yourself: